rabbitmq/rabbitmq-server/deps/rabbitmq_cli/Command tutorial.md

 - Be included in a plugin application `modules`
 - Implement `RabbitMQ.CLI.CommandBehaviour`

-When implementing a command in `erlang`, you should add `Elixir` as a prefix to the module name and behaviour, because CLI is written in elixir.
+When implementing a command in Erlang, you should add `Elixir` as a prefix to the module name and behaviour, because CLI is written in elixir.
 It should match `Elixir.RabbitMQ.CLI.(.*).Commands.(.*)Command` And implement `Elixir.RabbitMQ.CLI.CommandBehaviour`

-Let's write a command, that does something.
-Like deleting a queue.
+Let's write a command, that does something simple, e.g. deleting a queue.
+We will use Elixir language for that.

 First, we need to declare a module and behaviour